jonahpatriarche/debuggery/readme.md

-# Welcome to the Debuggery wiki!
+# Welcome to the Debuggery!

-This project was designed to showcase my backend skills and to start experimenting with VueJS and Bulma.
+This project was designed to build my portfolio a bit, and to start experimenting with VueJS and Bulma.
-Project design started Feb 26th, 2017.
+Project design started Feb 26th, 2017 and is ongoing

 ## The Concept
 Have you ever found yourself thinking "I've seen this error before!
 How the hell did I fix it?"
 I certainly have.
 Do you find standard stack traces and error log files a pain to sift through?
 Yes.
 Me too.
 I decided to combine a human-readable error logging tool (Buggers) with my obsessive record-keeping tendencies (Trackers).